04.17.2025Articles

 • Salt concentration affects enzyme stability and protein solubility

-• Oxygen levels impact certain enzymatic reactions
+• Oxygen levels impact certain enzymatic reactions and product stability

 4. Advantages and Challenges of Enzyme-Modified Cheese Technology